Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Problem Setup: Jensen's Gap in Diffusion Models with PDE Constraints

-where $s_\theta$ is a learned score function approximating the gradient of the log-density (see Appendix~\ref{appendix:devi-velocity} for the derivations for the general diffusion process).
+where $s_\theta$ is a learned score function approximating the gradient of the log-density (see Appendix~\ref{appendix:devi-velocity} for the derivation for the general diffusion process).
 Leveraging this approximation, several existing works incorporate PDE constraints by evaluating the PDE residual operator $\mathcal{R}$ on $\hat{\vx}_\theta(\vx_t, t)$.
-For instance, \textbf{PIDM}~\cite{bastek2025pdim} integrates PDE constraints into diffusion model \textit{at training time} by augmenting the standard diffusion objective with an additional PDE residual loss $\mathcal R(\hat{\vx}_\theta(\vx_t, t))$.
+For instance, \textbf{PIDM}~\cite{bastek2025pdim} integrates PDE constraints into a diffusion model \textit{at training time} by augmenting the standard diffusion objective with an additional PDE residual loss $\mathcal R(\hat{\vx}_\theta(\vx_t, t))$.
 Similarly, \textit{at inference time}, \textbf{DiffusionPDE} \cite{huang2024diffusionpde} and \textbf{CoCoGen} \cite{jacobsen2024cocogen} employ diffusion posterior sampling (DPS) \cite{chung2022dps}, guiding each intermediate sample $\vx_t$ using the gradient $\nabla_{\vx} \mathcal R(\hat{\vx}_\theta(\vx_t, t))$.
-On the other hand; \textbf{ECI-sampling}~\cite{cheng2025eci} directly projects hard constraints onto the posterior mean at each DDIM step using a correction operator (more detailed discussion on their implementations can be found in Appendix ~\ref{appendix:baseline}).
-While these pioneering methods have been demonstrated to be effective in enforcing PDE constraints within diffusion models, they still suffer a theoretical inconsistency: PDE constraints are enforced on the posterior mean approximation $\mathbb{E}[\vx_0|\vx_t]$, which is not equivalent to the constraints on the true generated data $\vx_0$ due to Jensen’s inequality:
+On the other hand, \textbf{ECI-sampling}~\cite{cheng2025eci} directly applies hard constraints to the posterior mean at each DDIM step using a correction operator (more detailed discussion on their implementations can be found in Appendix~\ref{appendix:baseline}).
+Beyond PDE applications, constrained diffusion models for image inverse problems also rely on posterior-mean approximations for true posterior estimation.
+Representative examples include DDRM~\cite{ddrm}, DDNM~\cite{ddnm}, LGD~\cite{LGD}, DPG~\cite{DPG}, SCG~\cite{scg}, DCDPM~\cite{dcdpm}, mid-point guidance~\cite{midpoint}, DiffPIR~\cite{diffpir}, and DAPS~\cite{daps} (see Appendix~\ref{Appendix:related-work:constrained-generation} for details).
+While these pioneering methods have been demonstrated to be effective in enforcing PDE constraints within diffusion models, they still suffer a theoretical inconsistency: PDE constraints are enforced on the posterior mean approximation $\mathbb{E}[\vx_0|\vx_t]$, which is not equivalent to the constraints on the true generated data $\vx_0$ due to Jensen's inequality: